 [Photo Credits: DustyNep]

 “It was a very good day at Phoksundo.
-We took an entire day to reach Ringmo from the other side of the lake (cholubu) experiencing loads of view, colour, wind and trail.
-We reached the hotel and there were these beautiful kids running here and there, a bit shy to customers in their hotel but living there kid hood fearlessly.
+We took an entire day to reach Ringmo from the other side of the lake (cholubu) experiencing loads of view, color, wind, and trail.
+We reached the hotel and there were these beautiful kids running here and there, a bit shy to customers in their hotel but living their kidhood fearlessly.
 It was something that reminded my childhood.
 We were four of us, all from Kathmandu and those kids effortlessly differentiated that we were not of their kind.
 We were “Rongba” for them, the people from down south.
 Moreover, they had something unsettled things with me.
-They were confused with my earring (turquoise stone) because it belonged to their culture, place and them.
-They call it “siriuu”.its a turquoise mineral wore as the ornamental stone.
+They were confused with my earring (turquoise stone) because it belonged to their culture, place, and them.
+They call it “siriuu”.its a turquoise mineral wore as an ornamental stone.

 -Sanjay Bahadur Singh Thakuri, Fellow 2017